d3rp/clima/README.md

 get something reasonably configurable and generic up and running as fast as possible.
 I can't bother to memorize argparses syntax, even though it's a very good package.
 Also click works nice for more elaborate things though fire is my personal favourite for the time being.

+## Installing from source

+**Note**:
+If you prefer some other tooling, maybe try out [DepHell](https://github.com/dephell/dephell) to transform this from pipenv to requirements.txt etc.. (or what ever floats you boat)

+### pipenv

+    # From the beginning...
+    pip install -U pip pipenv

+    # on some mac configurations, when pipenv isn't included in the path..
+    sudo -H pip install -U pip pipenv

+### pipenv environment

+    pipenv install --ignore-pipfile

+    # activate the environment alternative 1
+    pipenv shell

+    # activate the environment alternative 2
+    pipenv run <command>

+**Note**: consecutive steps presume the pipenv environment is being used/activated

+### Dependencies

+* fire - [python-fire](https://github.com/google/python-fire) from google does the cli wrapping

 ## DONE: